londonappleadmins/site/_posts/2020-11-11-18th-november-2020-anthony-reimer-autopkg-workshop.markdown

 [![19th November 2020 - Writing AutoPkg recipes with Anthony Reimer (Zoom workshop)](https://www.eventbrite.com/custombutton?eid=39292147872)](https://www.eventbrite.com/e/19th-november-2020-writing-autopkg-recipes-with-anthony-reimer-zoom-tickets-128798181829)

 We'll get a Zoom link out to attendees shortly before the workshop begins.
-Please also join us in #laa-pub on the [MacAdmins Slack](https://macadmins.org) for informal beers and chat before, during and after the workshop!
+Please also join us in #laa-pub on the [MacAdmins Slack](https://macadmins.org) for informal drinks and chat before, during and after the workshop!